owkin/FLamby/flamby/datasets/fed_kits19/README.md

 Note that estimated memory requirement for this training is around 14.5 GB.

 # Citation:
+Find attached the link to [the full license](http://www.apache.org/licenses/LICENSE-2.0) for the nnunet library.

 ```bash
 @article{isensee2018nnu,
   title={nnu-net: Self-adapting framework for u-net-based medical image segmentation},